-Pursuant to Section 56 of the 1940 Act, a majority of a BDC's board of directors must be comprised of persons who are not "interested persons" of the Company, of the Adviser, or of any of their respective affiliates, as defined in Section 2(a)(19) of the 1940 Act ("Independent Directors").
+Pursuant to Section 56 of the 1940 Act, a majority of a BDC's board of directors must be comprised of persons who are not "interested persons" of the Company, of the Adviser, or of any of their respective affiliates, as defined in Section 2(a)(19) of the 1940 Act.
+In addition, The NASDAQ Global Select Market ("NASDAQ") rules require listed companies, such as the Company, to have a board of directors comprised of at least a majority of independent directors under its standards.
+We refer to directors who are (i) not "interested persons" as described above and (ii) independent under the rules of NASDAQ as our "Independent Directors."